James-Driscoll/James-Driscoll/README.md

 * The next stage in the development of this project would be to migrate this single page site into a custom theme of a content management system, for example; Wordpress or Drupal.
 This would then allow me to create a dynamic navigation menu with managed pages.
 The benefits of this development would be to seemlessly add/remove/modify the content.

 * To split the different sections into differnet pages, with a navigation menu to direct users through the pages.
 This would increase my ability to track each specific section, ultimiately giving me greater visibility of the most read sections.

+* To create and add a custom favicon to the site.